All You Need in One Place

 Before the ligands bond, the five d-orbitals are all equal energy (known as degenerate orbitals).
 But when the ligands interact with the empty higher energy orbitals, it causes a splitting in the partially filled d-subshell.

-- For example, Fe2+ as an ion has the electron configuration [Ar] 4s0 3d6, with one of the orbitals holding a pair of electrons and the other four each with one.
-When the ion interacts with water and becomes [Fe(H2O)6]2+, the dative bonds from the water ligands cause the d-orbitals to split – now three are lower energy than before, and two are higher.
+- For example, the Fe2+ ion has the electron configuration [Ar] 4s0 3d6, with one d-orbital holding a pair of electrons and the other four with one electron each.
+When mixed with water to become [Fe(H2O)6]2+, the dative bonds from the water ligands cause the five d-orbitals to split.
+Now, three are lower energy than before, and two are higher.

-- Different ligands have different strength in their interactions, so they produce different d-orbital splitting and therefore a different (gap in energy) between the lower and higher d-orbitals.
-The energy an electron must absorb to transition from the lower to the higher level is a particular frequency and wavelength.
+- Different ligands have different strength in their interactions, so they produce different d-orbital splitting and therefore a different ΔE (energy gap) between the lower and higher d-orbitals.
+This will correspond to a different wavelength of light to be absorbed and make a d-d transition.
+In short, changing the ligand will change the observed colour of the complex ion.

 See below for a comparison between [Fe(H2O)6]2+ and [Fe(CN)6]4-.